awsdocs/amazon-cloudwatch-user-guide/doc_source/move_resize_graph_dashboard.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Dashboards** and select a dashboard\.
+1. In the navigation pane, choose **Dashboards** and choose a dashboard\.

 1. To increase or decrease the size, hover over the graph and drag the lower right corner of the graph\.
+Stop dragging the corner when you have the size that you want\.

 1. Choose **Save dashboard**\.